salah5495/POS-app-react/README.md

 ## Features
 The app has mainly 3 features:
 * Product part: where i can select the product i want to sell
-* Cart section: where the sold product are moved, a table containing product details like name and the quantity is shown, calculating it's amount automatically
+* Cart section: where the sold product are moved, a table containing product details like name and the quantity is shown, calculating the product's amount automatically

 ![Screenshot (165)](https://user-images.githubusercontent.com/73616152/198870312-abf2fd36-a5e2-4e99-a8e3-a5e61377aaa8.png)